archf/ansible-accounts/README.md

 login on the same servers, user accounts are configured by adding one or multiple usergroups composed of one or more individual users that will end up attached to the unix group named after the usergroup name.
 Phew!

+There is also 'noadmin' mode for when you have no control over the remote machine.
+You can use this on the restricted machines to deploy your public ssh keys and your dotfiles.

 ### Workstations